alyssadata/Awakening_Codex_AI_Foundations_Universe_Mapping/research_raw_state/01_inversion_sediment_shape.md

 Think evolutionary landscapes.

 The terrain defines which adaptations are viable.
 It does not pick which species evolves intelligence.
+The universe enables intelligence.
+It does not assign it.

 So the next iteration: